seba-1511/specialists/paper/paper.md

 # Experiments
-We investigate the performance of the aforementioned algorithms on the CIFAR-10 and CIFAR-100 datasets [(Krizhevsky & al, 2009)].
+We investigate the performance of the aforementioned algorithms on the CIFAR-10 and CIFAR-100 datasets (Krizhevsky, 2009).
 Both datasets contain similar images, partitioned in 45'000 train, 5'000 validation, and 10'000 test images.
 They contain 10 and 100 classes respectively.
 For both experiments we train the generalist network on the train set only, and use the validation set for